saeidpiraniGitHub/project-work-2020-saeidpiraniGitHub/README.md

 # project-work-2020-saeidpiraniGitHub
 This project is for post-processing of electromagnetic simulation results.
 The post-processing is performed for available 7 files with '.txt' suffix in the working folder.

-Final_01 is the last version of the developed code.
+Final_01 is the last version of the developed code, you can download and run it.

 Before runing the code it is necessary to download 'iris1.right.txt', 'iris2.left.txt', 'iris2.right.txt', 'iris3.left.txt', 'iris3.right.txt', 'iris4.left.txt' and 'iris4.right.txt' files and put them in the working folder.